Long Covid: ‘I never expected chronic fatigue and its impact on my family’

 Her GP, she said, told her there was no reason she shouldn’t fully recover from it.
 But several months later, she is still feeling seriously debilitating symptoms that hugely affect her everyday life.

 One of the most predominant symptoms is chest pain.
-“I have had 7 months of feeling like someone was sitting on my chest.
+“I have had seven months of feeling like someone was sitting on my chest.
 Sometimes sharp in the middle.
 It feels like there are knots in each of my lungs.
 Breathing sometimes burns or feels like the sharp cold you get when you breathe in on a frosty morning.”

-But there are others too.
+But there are other symptoms too.
 “Frequent sores in my mouth and on my tongue.
-Cuts taking much longer to heal.
+Cuts take much longer to heal.
 Joint pain and swelling especially in my hands, hips, legs and feet.
 I cannot do anything physical, as my lung capacity has greatly reduced.
 I long for a walk.
 I cannot sing, have to talk songs to kids at bedtime.
 I cannot laugh, if I laugh too hard I get such awful pains in my lungs, or cough incessantly until I collapse in exhaustion.
 I cannot talk too much, just short conversations.”

 And then came the chronic fatigue.
 “But the worst symptom for me is profound chronic fatigue.
 This does not mean tiredness!
 Fatigue is a whole-body problem.
 If you hold your arms out in front of you or to the side and try to keep them up, eventually, no matter how fit you are, they will start to ache and you will get the urge to drop them.
 Imagine you can’t.

 “When I’m not lying down, I feel like I’m constantly trying to hold my arms up, my back up, my legs, my head.
 It may look like I’m sitting but it’s draining me to be upright.
 Any physical exertion is really draining.
 It is graded – lying down is best, sitting is better than standing, walking is better than going upstairs.
 Too much and I get heart palpitations and my eyesight starts to tunnel, as if I’m about to faint.
-This is what fatigue does to my entire body.”
+This is what fatigue does to my body.”

-She had hoped to be over the worst of it by summer.
-“But September came and the physical toll of getting kids ready for school caused my body to relapse.
+She had hoped to be over the worst of it by the summer.
+“But September 2020 came and the physical toll of getting kids ready for school caused my body to relapse.
 It felt like it did at the start.

 “As well as being physically in pain, it also took a toll on my mental health.
-I thought if I took good care of myself, rested, and kept the head down for the summer that I would then be ok.
+I thought if I took good care of myself, rested, and kept the head down for the summer I would be okay.
 But the relapse caused me to realise that there is no finish line, no date by which I will magically go back to being me.
 It’s been tough.
 It’s felt lonely.
 It’s negatively impacted my mental health.”

 Improvement, Aoife says, is slow.
 And as the disease is so new, even doctors are limited in what they can do to successfully treat symptoms.

-Aoife is raising her two children with her husband Kerill and explains how deeply and severly Covid-19 has impacted the lives of the whole family.
+Aoife is raising her two children with her husband Kerill and explains how deeply and severely Covid-19 has impacted the lives of the whole family.
 The guilt she feels, she says, is immense, with there being little to no support or respite for the partners of those suffering from Long Covid.

 “I constantly feel guilty.
 I feel so useless.
-My husband has effectively been my carer and a single parent for the past 7 months on top of working from home and cooking dinners, washing clothes etc. As wonderful as he is this has been a difficult time for us.
+My husband has effectively been my carer and a single parent on top of working from home and cooking dinners, washing clothes etc. As wonderful as he is this has been a difficult time for us.
 Usually, we are a team who take on things together but now everything rests on his shoulders, he has no help, no respite.
 He sometimes is frustrated at the situation but he never complains and is so supportive.

 “I also constantly feel like a failure when it comes to parenting.
 My 3-year-old son has Autism and developed severe separation anxiety when I first contracted Covid.
 He would cry for me but I wouldn’t be able to get out of bed to him.
 Things have improved since then, especially as he has started preschool, but I am not back to full parenting capacity.
 I would not be physically able to look after both kids by myself for extended periods of time which means my husband rarely gets a break.”